Sverre Petterssen: Career

-Pettersen disagreed with the American USAAF team of Irving P. Krick and Ben Holtzman (as did Stagg and the British naval team).
+Pettersen disagreed with the American USAAF team of Irving P. Krick and Ben Holtzman (as did James Stagg and the British naval team).
 Krick and Holtzman believed that weather patterns were repeated, and that there was a weather recurring pattern in the 20s which they felt was positive.
 Pettersen was not always diplomatic in saying that this was nonsense and quasi-science.

 Eisenhower had originally picked 5 June for the invasion; with the option of postponing to 6 or 7 June.
 At the morning meeting on 4 June Pettersen presented a weather map showing a storm on 5 June.
 So D-Day was postponed, to strong protests from the American "quasi-meteorologists".

 But the Norwegian meteorologist knew his meteorology: His analysis showed a 36-hour gap between two storms on the morning of 6 June – just enough to make the giant attack with more than a hundred thousand soldiers, paratroopers, planes and boats."The forecast provided by Sverre Petterssen caused Eisenhower to decide at 04.30 on 4 June to postpone D-day to 6 June.

 And German ships were held in port: the Kriegsmarine thought the weather was too bad for the invasion.